Trauma (1993 film): Plot

 The next morning, David and Aura venture to the storage unit to investigate.
-Inside, they find postcards and photographs of Hilda with her fellow nurses, among them the deceased Georgia.
+They find postcards and photographs of Hilda with her fellow nurses, among them the deceased Georgia.
 David identifies one of the nurses as Linda Quirk.
-David and Aura drive to Linda's home, which is nearby, but she flees by car when she sees them arrive.
-They track Linda to a local hotel, where they check in as guests in a room below hers.
+David and Aura drive to Linda's nearby home, but she flees in her car when she sees them arrive.
+They track Linda to a local hotel, where they check in as guests in the room below hers.
 The killer soon arrives, triggering the fire sprinklers in Linda's room before decapitating her as well.

-In a last-ditch effort, David tracks down Dr. Lloyd, the murdered nurses' superior who has since lost his medical career and descended into a life of destitution and drug addiction.
+In a last-ditch effort, David tracks down Dr. Lloyd, the murdered nurses' superior who has since lost his medical career and descended into a life of destitution and drug addiction and dealing.
 Lloyd is reticent to speak with David.
-That night, the killer murders Lloyd in his apartment building by holding his head beneath a descending elevator.
+That night, the killer murders Lloyd in his apartment building by severing his head with a descending elevator.
 David awakens in the middle of the night to find Judd attacking Aura.
 Judd flees as police arrive, fatally crashing his car.
 In the trunk, police find the severed heads of Georgia, Hilda, Linda, and Lloyd, and conclude Judd was the killer.
-After police leave, David finds Aura missing and an apparent suicide note.
+After the police leave, David finds Aura missing and an apparent suicide note.

-Some time later, David, who has lapsed back into addiction and lost his job, sees a cloaked figure in the city wearing a distinctive bracelet Aura owned.
-He follows the individual to their residence, and is noticed by Gabriel, who is playing outside.
+Some time later, David, who has relapsed into addiction and lost his job, sees a black-clad figure in the city wearing a distinctive bracelet Aura owned.
+He follows the figure and comes across Gabriel in his yard, who directs him next door.
 David breaks into the home, and finds a nursery with the desiccated corpse of a decapitated infant, before Adriana appears and knocks him unconscious.
-He awakens and finds himself locked in the basement, alongside Aura—it is revealed that Adriana is in fact the killer, who faked her death, framed Judd, and kidnapped Aura.
+He awakens and finds himself locked in the basement, alongside Aura.
+It is revealed that Adriana is the killer, who faked her death, framed Judd, and kidnapped Aura.
 Adriana has sought vengeance against Lloyd and his nurses, who accidentally cut off her newborn son Nicolas's head during his delivery, due to clumsiness combined with a sudden power outage caused by a thunderstorm.
 To cover up the accident, the nurses and Dr. Lloyd involuntarily subjected Adriana to electroshock treatment in hopes of erasing her memory of Nicolas's botched delivery and death.

 A deranged Adriana prepares to kill both Aura and David, but Gabriel breaks into the house and steals her garrote.
-Adriana instead brandishes a firepoker, but is stopped by Gabriel, who uses the garrote to kill her.
+Adriana instead brandishes a fire iron, but is stopped by Gabriel, who uses the garrote to kill her.
 Police arrive thereafter, as David comforts a hysterical Aura.